Astor63/BL2-Mods/Discord Solver/ReadMe.md

 ## What special with this weapon?

 - Both Version:
-  - Shot two Gyrojet explosive bullet for the cost of one bullet (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
+  - Shot two GyroJet explosive bullet for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
   - Keep almost all his Unique weapon specificity (very high firerate, variable burst-fire round, etc), but I change the Fire Mode to Explosive bullet...
   - Impact explosion boosted by Grenade Damage.
 - Moxxi Version: